-Net cash used by investing activities of \$8.5 million during the current year period and \$17.6 million during the prior year period included capital expenditures of \$8.1 million and \$17.0 million, respectively.
+Net cash used by investing activities of \$16.1 million during the current year period and \$22.3 million during the prior year period included capital expenditures of \$14.3 million and \$21.7 million, respectively.
 Capital expenditures during each period were made in support of requirements for new product programs and the upgrade and replacement of existing equipment.
+Current year period capital expenditures included \$2.2 million for the purchase of land related to the construction of a new ADAC-STRATTEC facility in the mid-Mexico area.
+Refer to discussion under Future Capital Expenditures included herein.
 Prior year period capital expenditures of \$2.1 million and \$4.5 million were also made for the purchase of additional facilities in Juarez, Mexico and Auburn Hills, Michigan, respectively.
-Net cash used by investing activities during the current year period also included a \$150,000 loan to our joint venture, STRATTEC Advanced Logic LLC, in support of operating expenses and working capital needs as well as a cash capital contribution of \$220,000 to our joint venture, VAST LLC, for purposes of funding operations in Brazil.
-Net cash used by investing activities during the prior year period also included a \$384,000 cash capital contribution to our joint venture, VAST LLC, in support of VAST LLC's purchase of the non-controlling interest in VAST do Brasil and in support of funding operating costs of the Brazil entity.
+Net cash used by investing activities during the current year period also included a \$150,000 loan to our joint venture, STRATTEC Advanced Logic LLC, in support of operating expenses and working capital needs as well as a cash capital contribution of \$1.5 million to STRATTEC Advanced Logic LLC as a result of the payment of a loan guarantee as discussed under Equity (Loss) Earnings of Joint Ventures included in Notes to Financial Statements herein.
+Additionally, a current year period cash capital contribution of \$220,000 to our joint venture, VAST LLC, was completed for purposes of funding operations in Brazil.
+Net cash used by investing activities during the prior year period also included a \$384,000 cash capital contribution to our joint venture, VAST LLC, in support of VAST LLC's purchase of the non-controlling interest in VAST do Brasil and in support of funding operating costs of the Brazilian entity.

-Net cash used in financing activities during the current year period of \$1.9 million included repayments of borrowings under credit facilities of \$5.5 million, \$932,000 of regular quarterly dividend payments to shareholders and \$1.6 million of dividend payments to non-controlling interests in our subsidiaries, partially offset by \$5.5 million of additional borrowings under credit facilities and \$584,000 of proceeds received from stock option exercises and related excess tax benefits.
-Net cash used in financing activities of \$22,000 during the prior year period included \$854,000 of regular quarterly dividend payments to non-controlling interests in our subsidiaries, and \$500,000 of regular quarterly dividend payments to shareholders, \$882,000 of dividend payments to non-controlling interests in our subsidiaries and \$500,000 of repayments of borrowings under credit facilities, partially offset by \$1.5 million of additional borrowings under credit facilities and \$714,000 of proceeds received from stock option exercises and related excess tax benefits.
+Net cash provided by financing activities during the current year period of \$5.6 million included \$20.5 million of additional borrowings under credit facilities and \$609,000 of proceeds received from stock option exercises and related excess tax benefits, partially offset by repayments of borrowings under credit facilities of \$12.5 million, \$1.4 million of regular quarterly dividend payments to shareholders and \$1.6 million of dividend payments to non-controlling interests in our subsidiaries.
+Net cash provided by financing activities of \$7.1 million during the prior year period included \$9.0 million of additional borrowings under credit facilities and \$734,000 of proceeds received from stock option exercises and related excess tax benefits, partially offset by \$1.3 million of regular quarterly dividend payments to shareholders, \$882,000 of dividend payments to non-controlling interests in our subsidiaries and \$500,000 of repayments of borrowings under credit facilities.